vmware/terraform-provider-vcfa/website/docs/r/vcenter.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_vcenter"
 sidebar_current: "docs-vcfa-resource-vcenter"
 description: |-
-  Provides a resource to manage vCenters in VMware Cloud Foundation Automation.
+  Provides a resource to manage vCenter servers in VMware Cloud Foundation Automation.
 ---

 # vcfa\_vcenter

-Provides a resource to manage vCenters in VMware Cloud Foundation Automation.
+Provides a resource to manage vCenter servers in VMware Cloud Foundation Automation.

 ~> This resource can only be used by **System Administrators**